 WHY DO I HAVE TO STIR ENERGETICALLY FOR ONE MINUTE?

 As David Lebovitz says in the author note, above, he doubted this direction himself—and paid the price.
 We really, really, honestly, suggest that you time yourself doing this.
 Vigorously stir until the batter loses its graininess and lightens in color.
 You’re doing this for the sake of the texture of your finished brownies.
 As the batter becomes thick and glossy, your brownies will become fudgy and rich because you’ve smoothed out all the graininess and made a more cohesive batter.
 It’s a simple trick but it works.

-- 6 tablespoons (3 ounces) unsalted or salted butter, cut into pieces, plus more for the pan
+- 6 tablespoons (3 oz) unsalted or salted butter, cut into chunks, plus more for the pan

 - 8 ounces bittersweet or semisweet chocolate, chopped

 - 1 cup walnuts, almonds, hazelnuts, or pecans, toasted and coarsely chopped